distributed-system-analysis/pbench/docs/API/metadata.md

 [Access model](./access_model.md) for general information about the Pbench Server access controls.

-The recommended best practice is to assign a project sub-key that will be unique and avoid collisions between distinct clients.
+The recommended best practice is to select a project sub-key that will be unique to minimize the risk of collisions between various clients.
 The Pbench Dashboard project, for example, will store all client metadata under the `user.dashboard` sub-namespace, for example `user.dashboard.favorite`.
 A hypothetical client named "clienta" might use `user.clienta`, for example `user.clienta.configuration`.